a-h-b/binny/README.md

 sed -i -e "s|conda_source: \"\"|conda_source: \"${my_conda_path}\"|g" config/config.*.yaml
 ```

-b) Optional: If you already have environments for Snakemake, Prokka and/or Mantis, you can add them to the config file and binny will use them, e.g.:
+b) Optional: If you already have environments for Snakemake (newer than 6.9.1), Prokka and/or Mantis, you can add them to the config file and binny will use them, e.g.:
-(for Snakemake, if you have it already installed in your PATH set the param to `"in_path"`.
-By default, a new Snakemake env will be created in the binny dir)
+(for Snakemake, if you have it already installed in your PATH set the param to `"in_path"`).
+By default, a new Snakemake env will be created in the binny directory.
 ```
 my_prokka_env="absolute/path/to/prokka/env.yaml" or "my_named_prokka_env" #choose path/env here
 my_mantis_env="absolute/path/to/mantis/env.yml" or "my_named_mantis_env" #choose path/env here